The Two Sides of Power: 5 Strategies from Machiavelli and Gracián

 Gracián: “Know how to wait… Fortune gives its greatest favors to those who wait.”

-4. Lesson: On Dealing with Others
+4. On Dealing with Others

 Machiavelli: “Men are so simple and so subject to present needs, that he who deceives will always find someone who will allow himself to be deceived.”